Sara Fantini

-Sara Fantini (born 16 September 1997) is an Italian female hammer thrower.
-She competed at the 2020 Summer Olympics, in Hammer throw.
+Sara Fantini (born 16 September 1997) is an Italian hammer thrower european champion at Roma 2024.

 Career

-She has won eight national championships at senior level, and ranked in the top 60, at 51st place, on the IAAF world leading list at the end of the 2017 outdoor season.
+Fantini has won 14 national championships at senior level, and ranked in the top 60, at 51st place, on the IAAF world leading list at the end of the 2017 outdoor season.
 She is the daughter of the former shot putter Corrado Fantini.